couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-8000-release-notes.markdown

 ### Features

-The primary focus of this release is to continue adding performance enhancements and introduce a few minor features, for example:
+The primary focus of this release is to continue adding performance enhancements, push API name changes to follow our spec, and introduce a few minor features, for example:

 * **CoreData adapter now available** The `CBLIncrementalStore` class lets you use CoreData with Couchbase Lite (instead of SQLite) as its database.